 The most coveted distinctions in Girl Scouting are the Girl Scout Bronze Award, the Girl Scout Silver Award, and the Girl Scout Gold Award.
-Girl Scouts of Rhode Island, Inc. awards these distinctions to girls who have completed exceptional projects that respond to needs within the community.
+Girl Scouts of Southeastern New England awards these distinctions to girls who have completed exceptional projects that respond to needs within the community.

 Click on the links below to access GSUSA's website for everything you need to know about the Girl Scout Gold, Silver and Bronze awards.
-But remember, please use GSRI's proposal and report forms INSTEAD OF the ones that appear on the GSUSA website.
+But remember, please use GSSNE's proposal and report forms, located here, INSTEAD OF the ones that appear on the GSUSA website.

-And, in 2013, for the second time, we sponsored a local Young Women of Distinction Awards in which a panel of judges selected the three top Gold Award projects for their extra special creativity and sustainability.
-Our 2013 Young Women of Distinction Awards winners were:
+And, in 2014, for the third time, we sponsored a local Young Women of Distinction Awards in which a panel of judges selected the three top Gold Award projects for their extra special creativity and sustainability.
+Our 2014 Young Women of Distinction Awards winners were:

-Lindsay Gimple: Winner and recipient of a $1,000 scholarship.
-Lindsay is a Girl Scout from Troop #932 in Pawcatuck, CT.
-She has been a Girl Scout for 13 years.
-For her Gold Award project, Lindsay partnered with New England Science and Sailing Foundation to create murals and games that would inspire younger children to love the local marine environment.
+Melissa Mirza: Winner and recipient of a $1,000 scholarship.
+Melissa is a Girl Scout from Troop #772 in North Attleboro, MA.
+She has been a Girl Scout for 12 years.
+For her Gold Award project, Melissa created a performance piece entitled Trapped in order to create awareness about teenage depression and suicide prevention.

-Click here for a video of Lindsay talking about her Gold Award project.
+Click here for a video of Melissa talking about her Gold Award project.

-Click here for a video of Alison talking about her Gold Award project.
+Click here for a video of Angela talking about her Gold Award project.

 Special thanks to GS alumna and previous Gold Award recipient, Bonnie Bryden, for the production of these videos!

 Show the community your company cares!
-Contact Nicole Kelly for information about sponsoring the annual Gold Award Luncheon & Ceremony in June.
+Contact Nicole Kelly for information about sponsoring the next Gold Award Luncheon & Ceremony in June 2015.

 Find all the Gold Award forms you'll need on our Forms page.